ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 So when is it best to use Partial Store?
 And when is it best to use Full Store?

-Use Full Store when all of the data comfortable fit's inside the browsers memory.
+Use Full Store when all of the data comfortably fits inside the browsers memory.
 It is possible to present big data inside an application using a combination of Full Store and Row Grouping.
 For example a dataset could have 10 million rows, however due to grouping only 200 rows are brought back at any group level - in this case Full Store would work fine.